 Art, Biology, Business Studies, Chemistry, Computing, Design Technology – Food, Economics, English, Geography, History, Mathematics, MfL – (French, German, Spanish, Urdu), Music, PE, Physics, Religious Education & Primary.

 We work with Kirklees & Calderdale SCITT as our accrediting provider for QTS.
-Together we work as Partnership with the University of Huddersfield to also offer the option of PGCE.
+Together we work as a partnership with the University of Huddersfield to also offer the option of PGCE.